Desktop47-02.jpg

 Ideally located within a ten-minute walk to the city’s most important landmarks, Masseria Mantatelurè, which means “King’s Mantle” in the local dialect, is designed and owned by Marco Cimmino.
 The intimate oasis offers the kind of experience one might hope for from a hotel whose owner/designer keeps a residence on the property, which Marco does.
 Chic, understated, and cozy, the attention to detail within the walls of this 16th-century restored palazzo is palpable.
 Everything from the serving table in the breakfast room to the custom cabinets in the lobby and the recessed Bang & Olufsen sound system fuses the old with the new, my favorite design style.

-As property manager, Marta Nocco, greeted us with genuine regard for our well-being and eagerness to assist us, behind her, was a woman preparing the pastries and desserts we would later enjoy.
-This quickly set the tone for what felt like home away from home.
+As property manager, Marta Nocco, greeted us with genuine regard for our well-being and eagerness to assist us, behind her was a woman preparing the pastries and desserts we would later enjoy.
+It quickly set the tone for what felt like a home away from home.
 Marco, an avid baker (and owner of the nearby restaurant Pescheria Con Cottura), wanted to share that passion with his guests, and this set the tone of our stay.

 DINING

-It is not difficult to find excellent cuisine in Puglia, where the food is straightforward, meaning that the quality of local and seasonal ingredients is what’s at the core.
+It is not difficult to find excellent cuisine in Puglia, where the food is straightforward, with a focus on local and seasonal ingredients.
 As one might expect from the longest strip of coastline in all of Italy, seafood is naturally the star player.

 Ambiance is as essential to me as cuisine, but to my husband, born and raised in Rome, food is everything.
 The great news is that neither of us was disappointed in Puglia.

-• Our evening at La Taverna di Umberto in Fasano left its mark on my heart because of the atmosphere.
-One of the things I love most about dining in Italy, especially in the summer months, is watching children, teens, and adults enjoying an ageless feast together under a moonlit evening without a care for the clock.
+• Our evening at La Taverna di Umberto in Fasano left its mark on me because of the atmosphere.
+One of the things I love most about dining in Italy, especially in the summer months, is watching children, teens, and adults enjoying an ageless feast together beneath a moonlit evening without a care for the clock.
 I witnessed this at La Taverna, where the relaxed feel and ease with which the staff performed their job matched the quality of the food.

 • Il Vico del Gusto is ideally situated in the heart of Lecce, just steps from the Basilica di Santa Croce.
-If you are a foodie, you will love the seared octopus, tuna tartare, and tagliolini prepared with local fish.
-While the food and wine list were superb, the staff seemed to be on edge, running from table to table, which made our experience less than ideal.
+If you are a foodie, you’ll love the seared octopus, tuna tartare, and tagliolini with local fish.
+While the food and wine list were superb, the staff seemed on edge, running from table to table, which made our experience less than ideal.

 I hope that these tips aid you in planning your next vacation in Puglia.
 Buon viaggio!